 As is customary too, all sections of the ground will have bars within the concourse selling food pre-match and at half time, with some of the options available pictured above.

-There will be teething problems regarding road traffic and public transport in the first few months of the stadium opening, but the local council has assured fans there will be ample ways of getting to and from the stadium on matchday.
+There have been some teething problems regarding road traffic and public transport in the first few months of the stadium opening, but the local council have assured supporters that there will be ample ways of getting to and from the stadium on matchday.

 Car:

-Arguably the least effective way of getting to the stadium will be by car, as the council have made driving in difficult, with plans in place to close most of the roads near the venue, while making parking forbidden.
+Arguably the least effective way of getting to the stadium will be by car, as the council have made driving in difficult, with plans in place to close most of the roads near the venue.

-Waterloo Road, Regent Road and the Ten Streets Area were closed for the test events that have taken place earlier in 2025, while the road around Sandhills station also saw closures to allow train passengers to safely navigate the area.
+Waterloo Road, Regent Road and the Ten Streets Area were closed in early 2025, while the road around Sandhills station also saw closures to allow train passengers to safely navigate the area.

 Train: